ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Search

 Search looks up any text currently present on the diagram.
-Typing query filters the view and clicking on the search button focuses and zooms in on the item.
+Typing query filters the view and clicking the search button focuses and zooms in on the item.

 ![Search diagram](network_viewer/button_search_diagram.png)